survivejs/react-book/manuscript/03_webpack_and_react.md

 T> As `resolve.extensions` gets evaluated from left to right, we can use it to control which code gets loaded for given configuration.
 For instance, you could have `.web.js` to define web specific parts and then have something like `['', '.web.js', '.js', '.jsx']`.
 If a "web" version of the file is found, Webpack would use that instead of the default.

+### Setting Up *.babelrc*

 Also, we are going to need a [.babelrc](https://babeljs.io/docs/usage/babelrc/).
 You could pass Babel settings through Webpack (i.e., `babel?stage=1`), but then it would be just for Webpack only.
 That's why we are going to push our Babel settings to this specific dotfile.
-The same idea applies for other tools such as ESLint.
-Set it up as follows to enable support for [class properties](https://github.com/jeffmo/es-class-static-properties-and-fields), [decorators](https://github.com/wycats/javascript-decorators), and [object rest spread](https://github.com/sebmarkbage/ecmascript-rest-spread).
-We'll be using these features in our project.
-Set up `.babelrc` to your project root as follows:
+The same idea applies for other tools, such as ESLint.

+We are going to enable three specific features as these will allow us to keep our project neat:

+* [class properties](https://github.com/jeffmo/es-class-static-properties-and-fields) - Example: `renderNote = (note) => {`.
+This binds `renderNote` method to instances automatically.
+The feature makes more sense as we get to use it.
+* [decorators](https://github.com/wycats/javascript-decorators) - Example: `@DragDropContext(HTML5Backend)`.
+These annotation allow us to attach functionality to classes and their methods.
+* [object rest spread](https://github.com/sebmarkbage/ecmascript-rest-spread) - Example: ``const {a, b, ...props} = this.props`.
+This syntax allows us to extract specific properties from an object easily.

+Set up a *.babelrc* to your project root as follows in order to enable the features:

 **.babelrc**